Do Christians give up on marriage too soon?

 Back to the Question: “Do Christians Give Up on Marriage too soon?”

 Why?
-Because two wonderful people can be Christians, with all the privileges and power that it allows, and still be worn, mistreated and rejected in the marriage.
+Because two wonderful people can be Christians, with all the privileges and power that it allows, and still be worn, mistreated, and rejected in the marriage.
 This happens when one part of the union has not released past pains, selfish ambition or unrealistic expectations.

-Married over twenty years to her only husband, she puts it this way “Christians face the same challenges as non-Christians” But here’s the kicker- the challenges of Christian marriages is not “always spiritual; but [they] are given spiritual answers that don’t help with natural problems”.
+Married over twenty years to her only husband, she puts it this way “Christians face the same challenges as non-Christians” But, here’s the kicker: the challenges of Christian marriages are not “always spiritual; but [they] are often given spiritual answers that don’t help with natural problems.”

 Few things can break a spirit worse than a terrible marriage.
-The pain is compounded when one party makes continued investments and the other is simply ignoring them or just taking, taking, taking.
+It is worse when one party makes continued investments and effort into the marriage and the other is just taking, taking, taking.